aabbtree77/twinpeekz/README.md

 Automatic mesh scale and more scenes, tighter frustum, rewrite GLTF parsing and loading, study geometry, light leaking.

 Fix a rusty chain bug which comes with Sponza primitive No. 12.
 It has no MetallicRoughnessTexture in Sponza.gltf.
-What to do about it?
 I simply drop the whole primitive as the code does not have a fall down to use PBR without such textures, whereas it should just load the base color and use it.

 Get out of the box.
 Think of water.
 Picnic at Hanging Rock.
 Blade Runner.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: